develephant/corona-memory-monitor/README.md

 All parameters are optional.

-- __delay__ : Pass 0 or nil to run on every enterFrame event.
-Pass milliseconds value to update on a delay.
-Default: nil.
+- __delay__ : Pass 0 to run on every frame.
+Pass milliseconds value to delay update.
+Default: 0.

-- __fill__: A table with the fill color.
+- __fill__: A table with the preferred text color values.
 Default: {1,1,1}.

 - __x__: The x position of the monitor.
 Default is top left of the viewable screen.